-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 Now, for just the third time in their history and the first time in 28 years, England will play in a World Cup semifinal.

-Prior to 1990, England's only other trip to the World Cup semis came in 1966 when they went all the way and won their first and only World Cup.
+Prior to 1990, England's only other trip to the World Cup semis came in 1966 when it went all the way and won its first and only World Cup.

-The winner of the other semi between France and Belgium is considered the favorite to win the World Cup, but England have arguably their best chance to reestablish themselves as the top team in the world since 1966.
+The winner of the other semi between France and Belgium is considered the favorite to win the World Cup, but England has arguably its best chance to re-establish itself as the top team in the world since 1966.

 Croatia 2, Russia 2 (4-3 PK)